Which of the following is a key difference between prokaryotic an... | Channels for Pearson+

 1

-Evaluate the size comparison.
-Generally, prokaryotic cells are smaller than eukaryotic cells.
-Eukaryotic cells are typically larger due to their complex structure and presence of organelles.
+Examine the DNA structure: Eukaryotic cells typically have linear DNA organized into chromosomes within the nucleus, while prokaryotic cells have circular DNA located in the nucleoid region.

-Examine the statement about the nucleus.
-Prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.
-Eukaryotic cells have a defined nucleus where the genetic material is enclosed.
+Consider the size comparison: Generally, eukaryotic cells are larger than prokaryotic cells, not the other way around.

-Identify the correct statement: Eukaryotic cells have membrane-bound organelles, while prokaryotic cells do not.
-This is a fundamental difference between the two types of cells, highlighting the complexity of eukaryotic cells.
+Review the options given: The correct statement is that eukaryotic cells have membrane-bound organelles, while prokaryotic cells do not.
+This is a fundamental distinction between the two cell types.

 Watch next